sarafen/grid.LESS/README.md

 			This would switch the placement of of these two elements on a 12 col layout.

  5.)
-Turn the visual horizontal background grid on to check your page alignment by including the .grid(); class on your page's #wrapper element.
+Turn the visual horizontal background grid on to check your page alignment by including the .grd(); class on your page's #wrapper element.

 		EX: (Assuming your site's wrapper element is called #wrapper.)